 Extraction After Care Instructions

-Q: How do I care for my mouth after an extraction?
+How do I care for my mouth after an extraction?

 Bleeding: It is normal to have slight bleeding for 2-3 days after extraction.
 It might be advisable to use an old pillowcase the first night following an extraction.
 Keep your head elevated with several pillows.
 Try not to spit.
 Do not drink through a straw because this promotes bleeding.
 If bleeding begins again, place a damp tea bag directly over the site and bite firmly for 20 minutes.

 Discomfort: Some discomfort is normal after surgery.
-It can be controlled with pain medication (i.e. Advil, Motrin, and Tylenol).
+It can be controlled with pain medication (i.e. Advil, Motrin, or Tylenol).
 Take the pain medication before the "numbness" wears off.
 Make sure to take any prescribed medications as directed.
 Do not drive and do not drink alcohol if you take prescription pain pills.

 Diet: Do not eat until the "numbness" wears off to ensure you won't bite your lips, tongue, or cheek.
 Do all chewing on opposite side of mouth for 1 week.
 It is important to drink a large volume of fluids.
-Start with a modified diet consisting of COOL or WARM foods (i.e. ice cream, yogurt, warm soups).
+Start with a modified diet consisting of cool or warm foods (i.e. ice cream, yogurt, warm soups).
 Nothing HOT.
 Return to normal diet as you feel comfortable.

 Oral hygiene: Avoid rinsing your mouth or brushing your teeth in the extraction area for the first 12 hours.
 After 12 hours you may rinse gently with warm salt water (1/2 teaspoon of salt in 8 oz. of warm water) every 4-6 hours.
 Brush your teeth gently but thoroughly.